 The difference between a DSLR and a video camera is that a DSLR is made to take photos and might have a video filming capability, while a video camera is made for filming.
 You can definitely use a DSLR, just remember that many don’t have autofocus for the filming function, so you’ll have to manually do that.
 It's sometimes a little bit tricky to do with the camera turned on the side.
 Both video and DSLR cameras these days come with high megapixels and good resolutions.

-So you won't have to buy a specific camera to be able to film vertical, but you will want to try and keep it as steady your can for clean easy-to-use footage.
+You won't have to buy a specific camera to be able to film vertical, but you will want to try and keep it as steady your can for clean and easy-to-use footage.
 There are a few choices.

-The basic concept is the same as regular filming or picture taking: keep things steady, stable, and comfortable to use.
-However, because most cameras (besides smartphones) aren't meant to be used vertically, it takes a little extra gear to make them usable.
-Even smartphones benefit greatly in teams of usability from a bit of added kit.
+The basic concept is the same as regular filming or picture taking: keep things light, steady, stable, and comfortable.
+However, because most cameras besides smartphones aren't meant to be used vertically, it takes a little extra gear to make them usable.
+Even smartphones and tablets benefit greatly in teams of usability from a bit of added kit meant for making video.

-Clips hold the phone, and L-brackets, or right-angle quick release bracket, fits on the base of your camera (that’s if you use a DSLR or video camera, not a phone).
+Clips hold the phone in position.
+An L-brackets, or right-angle quick release bracket, fits on the base of your video camera.
 Either system allows you to quickly release, turn and remount your camera for either a horizontal or vertical shot.
 This way you don’t have to flip your tripod head on its side or upset your shooting position.
-If you're planning on doing a lot of vertical video, these are a great investment.
+If you're planning on making a lot of vertical video, these are a great tool to have.